A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Automorphic forms

 We note that the central character of this representation is $\chi^2 \sigma^2$ which is also equal to the similitude character of the Weil-Deligne representation.
 Furthermore, the Weil-Deligne representation satisfies the weight-monodromy conjecture, i.e., it is pure in the sense of Taylor-Yoshida \cite[pp.6]{TaylorYoshida}.
 More concretely, this means that the monodromy operator has rank `as large as possible'.

 \begin{Rem} The other four types (IVc, Vb, Vc, VIc) are not generic, and their associated Weil-Deligne representations do not satisfy the weight-monodromy conjecture.
-We will use this observation to deduce genericity of local components of automorphic representations $\pi$ associated with certain paramodular forms of squarefree level $\para(N)$, by proving weight-monodromy for the associated Galois representations. \end{Rem}
+After we prove Theorem \ref{WMtheorem} (weight-monodromy), we can use this observation to deduce that certain representations must be of type IIa, which will be used in the proof of Theorem \ref{mazursprinciple}. \end{Rem}